OpenSourceEconomics/respy/doc/source/installation.rst

 The **respy** package builds on the standard *SciPy Stack*.
 In particular, we use the **NumPy**, **SciPy** and **pandas** library.
 In addition, we require **statsmodels**.
 Please make sure that all these packages are properly installed.
 For more details on the package dependencies, please check out the requirements file on `GitHub <https://github.com/restudToolbox/package/blob/master/requirements.txt>`_

 Please make sure you have a recent version of **pip** installed as well.
-Once the requirements are taken care of, installation is straightforward:
+Once these requirements are taken care of, installation is straightforward:

 .. code-block:: bash